AlphaCloudX/Schedule-Optimizer/README.md

 It will then output a list of course codes in terminal.

+You will then be able to export a combination of course codes of your choice into an `.ics` file, which can be imported into a calendar program of your choice.

 ## Roadmap

 - Ability to generate the schedule into images for easy comparison

-- Ability to export to a calendar

 - Add custom time blocks for clubs, or lunch breaks

 - Ability to find empty study spots based on available rooms

 ## Feedback